kmr-srbh/spend-smart/README.md

 # Spend Smart

-A simple expense tracking app built using Flutter for personal use.
+A simple cross-platform mobile app for expense tracking, built using Flutter.